 In other countries, the spelling and pronunciation changes, such as Polish barszcz.
 In America, it is commonly pronounced “borshed” and recalls memories of pickled beet jelly served in lower grade school, or hot pink over-processed puree.
 Everyone cringes and scrunches their noses and gags.

 But let me set the record straight though.
 Are you with me?

-Last year, my Russian friend’s mother shared her borsch recipe with me and I was thrilled.
+A few years ago, my Russian friend’s mother shared her borsch recipe with me and I was thrilled.
 I have used it several times now and enjoy experimenting by adding in turnips, parsnips, fresh dill, white pepper, tomato paste, paprika, and red wine; all of which I have seen in other authentic borsch recipes.

 First, I start with a pound of organic beef tips, add a quart of purified water and let it sit on medium heat while I cut up an onion, 2-3 large potatoes, 3 carrots, and a stalk of celery.
 In this stage, we have a typical beef stew.

 Next I chop a head of cabbage, 4-5 large beets, and mince 3 garlic cloves.
 I always saute the vegetables in grapeseed oil before adding them to the beef broth, which adds a ton of flavour.
 It’s best to peel the beets- I do it with a knife, but I do not peel potatoes for borsch.
 The chopping part takes around 20 minutes and then I add enough water to cover it all, turn the heat up, and let it all boil until the beef falls apart easily and the potatoes are tender.
 Beets, when cooked, have a similar texture and taste to potatoes.

 Soon it will start to look like this: